JacobMPasadena/C-_Calender-Logic/README.md

 DIM, standing for Days in Month, its the amount of days that have to pass to increment the Month integer

-DOW, Stands for Day of week
+DOW, Stands for Day of week, its there so you can in theory, use its value to, somewhere else, in like a switch statement.